koikoikoi/nvqueue/README.md

 ## Usage

 Test the API from another terminal window (using curl, httpie, etc.) or a web browser.
-If using a terminal, make sure you are in the same top-level `nvqueue` directory (there are two directories named 'nvqueue').

 For example to list the queues: